DennisTT/Drop2PI/README.md

 After created a App, you can find the APP_KEY and APP_SECRET, ACCESS_TYPE is also needed.

 PATH_TO_WATCH is the directory that sync with Dropbox.
+DROPBOX_ROOT_FOLDER is the Dropbox subfolder to sync (use "/" for all folders)

 #### run auth.py / 认证 ####